awslabs/aws-config-to-elasticsearch/README.md

 Import your AWS Config Snapshots into ElasticSearch
 ===================================================
+### What problem does this app solve?
+You have a lot of resources in your AWS account and want to search and visualize them.
+For example, you'd like to know your EC2 Avaiability Zone distribution or how many EC2 instances are uzing a particular Security Group

 ### What does this app do?
 It will ingest your AWS Config Snapshots into ElasticSearch for further analysis with Kibana.
 Please